ief015/KOHCTPYKTOP/snippets/t-latch.md

 ![T LATCH](./assets/t-latch.png)

-## Edge-triggered T Latch in use with simplified variant
+## T Latch in use with simplified variant

 On the left shows a simplified implementation of this T-Latch.
 At it's core, it is a simple SR-Latch, with both S+R inputs connected, forming T. R is only available when the output is high.